 The Whole of Paphos is Rich in History

 If one is considering a trip to Cyprus, a visit to the necropolis should be added to the list.
 While the whole of the old city is a UNESCO World Heritage Site, something is resounding and beautiful about this necropolis that draws in visitors.

-For many, it is solely an intriguing historical site, but at one time it would have been an active site that was the final resting place for loved ones.
+For many, the Tombs of the Kings is solely an intriguing historical site, but at one time it would have been an active site that was the final resting place for loved ones.
 This concept transcends time, and visiting the necropolis continues the remembrance of those who passed before.